Fretboard Diagrams in Pelican

 How it works

-The plugin registers a Markdown preprocessor that intercepts chord, scale, and tab fenced blocks before they reach the syntax highlighter.
-Each block is parsed as YAML, rendered to an SVG, and saved to content/images/fretboard/ using a SHA-256 hash of the block content as the filename.
-The fenced block is replaced inline with a <figure><img /></figure> tag.
+The plugin registers a Markdown preprocessor that intercepts fretdrom fenced blocks before they reach the syntax highlighter.
+Each block is parsed as JSON5 and passed to the fretdrom CLI, which returns an SVG on stdout.
+The SVG is saved to content/images/fretboard/ using an MD5 hash of the block content as the filename.
+The fenced block is replaced inline with a Markdown image reference.
 The SVG cache persists across make clean -- diagrams are only regenerated when their source content changes.

 Source and installation instructions are at github.com/morganp/pelican-fretboard.